repotrial/graphsimqt/README.md

-## Plotting the results for global and local analyses of diseasome and drugomes
+## Reproducing results plots for global and local analyses of diseasome and drugomes

-Once all results have been computed, you can plot by executing all steps in the Jupyter notebooks `notebooks/plots_uniform_EEC.ipynb`, `notebooks/plots_rankBased_EEC.ipynb`, and `notebooks/plots_heatmaps.ipynb`.
+Once all results have been computed by re-running the entire analyses (as explained above), you can reproduce the plots shown in the paper by executing all steps in the Jupyter notebooks `notebooks/plots_uniform_EEC.ipynb`, `notebooks/plots_rankBased_EEC.ipynb`, and `notebooks/plots_heatmaps.ipynb`.

+If you want to skip running the analyses and instead use our obtained results for reproducing the plots, you need to first download the results from [here](https://api.graphsimviz.net/download_results) and unzip the file under the results directory in the git repo.
+Then you can use the Jupyter notebooks to plot.
+Please notice that the result files are large hence they are not deposited to this git repository.

 ## Viewing the results for global and local analyses